thomasjungblut/go-sstables/sstables/README.md

 One of the great features of SSTables is that you can merge them in linear time and in a sequential fashion, which needs only constant amount of space.

-In this library, this can be easily composed here via full-table scanners and and a writer to output the resulting merged table:
+In this library, this can be easily composed here via full-table scanners and a writer to output the resulting merged table:

 ```go
 var iterators []sstables.SSTableMergeIteratorContext